Toggle: English / Spanish

 - Reduced urine output, sunken eyes, sticky or dry mouth, or no tears when crying

-Learning how to prevent food poisoning can reduce the risk of this infection.
+Learning how to prevent food poisoning can reduce the risk for this infection.
+Follow these safety measures:

 - If you own a reptile, wear gloves when handling the animal or its feces because salmonella can easily pass to humans.